percygt/tmuxinoicer/README.md

 }
 ```

-After that, `tmuxinoicer` can now be used as a normal tmux plugin within
+After that, `tmuxinoicer` can now be used as a normal tmux plugin within the
 `nixpkgs`.

 ## ⚙️ Customization